 Q: Are fairs and carnival food units or establishments inspected?

 Answer: Yes, our Environmental Health Specialist located in the local county’s Health Department inspects food units at fairs and carnivals.

 Q: I want to cater food from home, what do I need to do?

-Answer: To legally sell potentially hazardous food from your home you are required to be permitted by the Arkansas Department of Health unless covered under the cottage food guideline (contact your local health unit for the guideline).
+Answer: To legally sell Time/Temperature Control for Safety Food, you are required to be permitted by the Arkansas Department of Health.
 All raw, ice, beverages, or ingredient for sale in whole or in part for human consumption must be prepared in a facility licensed and inspected by the Arkansas Department of Health.
 This includes everything from snow cones to chicken and steaks.
-Prepackaged foods that do not require refrigeration such as chips, candy bars, canned/ bottled beverages that are sold unopened may be sold without a permit from the Department of Health.
+Prepackaged foods that do not require refrigeration such as chips, candy bars, canned/bottled beverages that are sold unopened may be sold without a permit from the Department of Health.
 However, some cities and counties may require a license.
+Sales of Non-Time/Temperature Control for Safety Foods are allowed under the Arkansas Food Freedom Act.
+For additional information on foods that can be sold from your home, please refer to the Arkansas Homemade Food Production Guidelines.
 If you have questions or need more information, please contact our Environmental Health Specialist at your local health unit.

 Q: What foods can be prepared from home without a permit?

 Answer: Act 1040 of 2021 (Arkansas Food Freedom Act) allows the sales of non-time/temperature control for safety foods direct to the informed end-user provided certain criteria are met.
 For more information related to the manufacture and sale of homemade foods in Arkansas please refer to the Homemade Food Production Guidelines.

 Q: I want to replace my 3 compartment sink with a dishwasher is this o.k.